Skip to main content

 How collaboration works depends on your plan:

-• Creator Pro: Multiple team members can edit broadcasts together in real-time with no friction
+• Creator Pro plan users have access to real-time collaborative editing, where multiple team members can edit Broadcasts together in real time with no friction

-• Creator: Broadcasts are locked to one editor at a time to prevent content conflicts
+• Creator plan users have access to individual editing, where Broadcasts are locked to one editor at a time to prevent content conflicts

 Real-time collaborative editing